 Image Source: Link

-The second option, Distributed Cloud Decided to host, is primarily designed for customers who must function in a hybrid environment and have rigorous local regulations or especially sensitive workloads.
+The second option, Distributed Cloud Decided to host, is primarily designed for customers.
+They must function in a hybrid environment and have rigorous local regulations or especially sensitive workloads.
 It promises a method for modernizing on-premises deployments by providing access to Google Cloud computing via a set of coherent APIs, but without being positioned to Google Cloud.

 Gupta explained that the control plane is the difference between this and starting to run Kubernetes Motor (GKE) on with Anthos.
 When clusters are “on-premises or attended, it is the same Kubernetes, but with a controller plane [provided by Anthos],” he said.
 Therefore, Dispersed Virtualization relies on a full controller plane.